dwjoyce/pythonbook/chapters/Walking along data.rst

 #.
 In the interactive shell, write a ``for`` loop that counts from 100 to 0 in steps of -5.

 #.
 Write a program called :file:`sides.py` which uses the ``turtle`` module to draw a polygon having the number of sides the user has input.
 Use a ``for`` loop to draw the sides of the polygon.
-This is similar to the exercise in chapter 12, but this time the looping is different.
+This is similar to the exercise in :ref:`chapter 12`, but this time the looping is different.

 #.
 Write a program called :file:`brekkie.py` which creates an empty list called breakfast (using the notation ``breakfast = []`` to create an empty list).
 Ask the user what they had for breakfast, one item at a time, and call ``append`` for each item to append it to the breakfast list.
 Use a ``while`` loop to accomplish this, allowing the user to type 'stop' to break out of the loop.
 Then use a ``for`` loop to print out each item in the breakfast list, printing out how yummy each item is.